Shadow Galactica: Sailor Tin Nyanko

 Tin Nyanko first appears in Act 45 as Nyanko Suzu, a new transfer student from Libya.
 Like Lead Crow, she confronts people from her home planet, Mau—in this case, Luna and Artemis.
 Diana arrives and tries to protect them, but Tin Nyanko's Galactica Puppet attack transforms all three into their humanoid selves, then injures the crescent moon markings on their foreheads and turns them into ordinary and badly injured cats.
 Sailor Star Fighter attacks her, and although she escapes unharmed, she is killed by Galaxia.
-It is revealed that Tin Nyanko killed Sailor Mau, the Guardian of her home planet, taking her star-seed so that Tin Nyanko could be a Sailor Guardian.
+It is revealed that Tin Nyanko killed Sailor Mau, the Guardian of her home planet, taking her star seed so that Tin Nyanko could be a Sailor Guardian.
 Luna and Artemis call Sailor Mau their planet's only hero (her planet's name comes from a real species of cat called the Egyptian Mau).
 According to the Materials Collection, Tin Nyanko also has the ability to manipulate scents and supposedly has nine lives.

 In the anime adaptation, Tin Nyanko is a rival to Sailors Lead Crow and Aluminum Seiren.
 She is partly responsible for both their deaths, and in the process learns Sailor Moon's identity.
 During their confrontation, Usagi attempts to heal her with her attack, and succeeds only in knocking off one of her bracelets.
 This allows Nyanko's true personality to partially reveal itself, and even half of her otherwise black uniform turns white.
 However, she is torn between her duty to kill the Sailor Guardians and a new urge to rebel against her master.
 However, Sailor Galaxia decides to kill her.

 In the Sailor Stars musical and its revision, Sailor Tin Nyanko was one of Galaxia's henchwomen sent to Earth to destroy the Sailor Guardians.
 She participated in Juuban High School's musical festival alongside the other Animamates.

-In the anime series, she is voiced by Ikue Ōtani in Japanese and by Corina Boettger in English.
+In the anime series, Sailor Tin Nyanko is voiced by Ikue Ōtani in Japanese and by Mariya Ise in the Cosmos film.
+In the English dubs of Sailor Stars and Cosmos, she is voiced by Corina Boettger.
 She was played by Tomomi Seo, Toni Hosokawa and Miu Hashigaki in the musicals.